distribution/distribution/contrib/compose/README.md

 		Removing intermediate container edb84c2b40cb
 		Successfully built 74acc70fa106

-	The commmand outputs its progress until it completes.
+	The command outputs its progress until it completes.

 4. Start your configuration with compose.